STEM Education. Will We Benefit From Focusing On STEM Education?

 Throughout its history, the United States of America was a country notorious for providing a great education to its citizens.
-Mainly, because the educational system was well-rounded and more or less equal attention was paid to all subject, in particular to such majors as the exact sciences and the humanities.
-However, recent policy in the education sphere is such that the main emphasis is being put on the STEM while the needs of other subjects get slightly (or not so) ignored.
+Mainly, because the educational system was well-rounded and more or less equal attention was paid to all subjects, in particular to such majors as the exact sciences and the humanities.
+However, recent policy in the education sphere is such that the main emphasis is being put on STEM while the needs of other subjects get slightly (or not so) ignored.

 Supporters of shifting country’s education towards STEM

 Many politicians, governors, and other key members of the society support the idea that the education course needs to be set on developing STEM.

 Florida governor Rick Scott once said, “Is it a vital interest of the state to have more anthropologists?
 I don’t think so”.

 Senator Marco Rubio of Florida (and a former presidential candidate), expressed his opinion that for the success of the country the nation should have fewer philosophers and more welders.

 Kentucky Governor Matt Bevin also insisted that funds for the education of learners who study literature should be cut in favor of those who are majoring in electrical engineering and science.

 Even former President Barack Obama expressed his opinion that it is better not to pursue such degrees as history or the arts, as the country cannot afford to spend time, resources, and money on subjects that are not of much use for the country’s economy in general.

 Public figures who criticize shifting country’s education towards STEM